GrantStenger/ai-for-adversarial-games/connect-4/README.md

-To Do's: \n
+### To Do's:
-Implement MiniMax \n
+* Implement MiniMax
-Implement Alpha-Beta Pruning \n
+* Implement Alpha-Beta Pruning
-Build Javascript front-end \n
+* Build Javascript front-end
-Optimize runtime (encode boards as bits, potentially rewrite in C++, be more careful with recursion) \n
+* Optimize runtime (encode boards as bits, potentially rewrite in C++, be more careful with recursion)